tuffy/emuman/README.md

 will generate a list of all machines supported by MAME as a table and sent to standard output.

-Machines highlighted in magenta are those MAME considers to be partially working.
+Machines highlighted in yellow are those MAME considers to be partially working.
 Machines highlighted in red are those that MAME considers to be preliminary and probably don't work at all.